Richard Stewart: Personal life

-He was married in 1983 to Anna Rosa, they have four children.
+He was married in 1983 to Anna Rosa, and they have four children.
 Stewart has served his community in the provincial government as MLA for Coquitlam-Maillardville from 2001 to 2005; appointed MLA Responsible for Francophone Affairs, member of the Government Caucus Committee on the Economy, and Chair of the Select Standing Committee on Education.

 Stewart is bilingual, speaking English and French.

 Stewart has experience as a community volunteer in a large number of social, service, environmental, business and community organizations, including the Coquitlam Rotary Club, the Knights of Columbus, the Maillardville Lions Club, the Société Maillardville Uni and Société Francophone de Maillardville.